-Beccy and Alexis share some of their favourite instant mood lifts for new mums:
+Beccy and Alexis share some of their favourite instant new mum mood lifts:

 1. The Ocean Breath

 Sometimes it can feel like life is coming at us from every direction.
 If and when you feel this way, stop what you are doing and take 5 glorious ocean breathes to calm the overwhelm and lift your mood.
 Close your eyes and relax your shoulders.
 Visualise the sea washing up gently onto the shore.
 Breathe in through your nose and imagine the sea being sucked back from the shore, then open your mouth and breathe out (like you would if you were trying to see your breath in the air on a frosty day) and imagine the sea lapping up onto the beach.